-The present paper contributes to the existing literature by focusing on wage convergence analysis across regions that can be used to evaluate the degree of labor market integration in Indonesia.
-Previously, several studies have examined convergence in Indonesia but mainly focused on variables related to income, such as GDP, GDP per capita and total factor productivity (TFP).
-For example, applying dynamic the panel data approach, Firdaus & Yusop (2009) analyze convergence in income using province-level data of Indonesia.
-Applying the system GMM estimation technique, they show convergence among Indonesian provinces during the 1983 – 2003 period.
-However, the convergence speed is relatively very slow (0.29%), much lower than the convergence speed observed in most regional convergence studies: 2% (Barro et al., 1991; Barro & Xavier Sala-i-Martin, 1992).
-Using classical absolute and conditional convergence frameworks, Kharisma & Saleh (2013) analyze income convergence among 26 provinces in Indonesia during 1984-2008.
-They find a strong indication of absolute convergence and conditional convergence and refer to this evidence as the catching-up process where provinces with lower income levels in 1984 tend to grow faster relative to the provinces with higher levels of income.
-Based on the system GMM estimation, they also find that the speed of convergence in Java is faster than those outside Java.
-The other study has been implemented by Vidyattama (2006) using a more extended data set since the 1970's.
-Evidence from his studies shows that significant changes in specific policies and economic development in Indonesia, including macroeconomic conditions and structural change, affect the pattern of regional income convergence.
-Using the most recent data available, Aginta et al. (2020) analyze income convergence across 514 Indonesian districts from 2000-2017 using the club convergence framework.
-Their findings support the view of lack of convergence in per capita income during the post-decentralization era.
+The present study contributes to the existing literature by focusing on wage convergence analysis across regions that can be used to evaluate the degree of labour market integration in Indonesia.
+Previously, several studies examined convergence in Indonesia but mainly focused on variables related to income, such as GDP, GDP per capita, and total factor productivity (TFP).
+For example, applying the dynamic panel data approach, Firdaus & Yusop (2009) analyse convergence in income using province-level data of Indonesia.
+Applying the system GMM estimation technique, they show convergence among Indonesian provinces during 1983 – 2003.
+However, the convergence speed is relatively slow (0.29%), much lower than the convergence speed observed in most regional convergence studies: 2% (Barro et al., 1991; Barro & Xavier Sala-i-Martin, 1992).
+Using classical absolute and conditional convergence frameworks, Kharisma & Saleh (2013) analyse income convergence among 26 provinces in Indonesia during 1984-2008.
+They find a strong indication of absolute convergence and conditional convergence and refer to this evidence as the catching-up process, where provinces with lower income levels in 1984 tend to grow faster relative to the provinces with higher levels of income.
+Based on the system GMM estimation, they also find that the speed of convergence in Java is faster than that outside Java.
+The other study has been implemented by Vidyattama (2006) using a more extended dataset since the 1970s.
+Evidence from this study shows that significant changes in specific policies and economic development in Indonesia, including macroeconomic conditions and structural changes, affect the pattern of regional income convergence.
+Using the most recent data available, Aginta et al. (2020) analyse income convergence across 514 Indonesian districts from 2000 to 2017 using the club convergence framework.
+Their findings support the view of a lack of convergence in per capita income during the post-decentralisation era.
 Finally, Purwono et al. (2021) show that between 2011 and 2017, TFP convergence occurred in 33 Indonesian provinces, with intra-provincial exports having a greater impact on TFP convergence than international exports.
-Probably the closest study to our paper is the analysis by Aginta (2021), where he identifies club convergence in regional price across provinces in Indonesia and further investigates the conditioning factors influencing club convergence formation.
-Using CPI data from 2012:01 to 2019:12 aggregated at the province level, he shows the absence of overall convergence in the level of regional prices.
-Instead, the dynamic of regional prices is characterized by four club convergence.
-His extended research, which employs ordered logit model, demonstrates that a one-unit change in labor productivity, inflation expectation, consumption growth, and spatial externalities considerably impacts the probability of provinces clustering into a different club.
+Probably the closest study to ours is Aginta (2021) analysis, which identifies club convergence in regional prices across provinces in Indonesia and further investigates the conditioning factors influencing club convergence formation.
+Using CPI data from 2012:01 to 2019:12 aggregated at the province level, this study shows the absence of overall convergence at the regional price level, and the dynamics of regional prices are characterised by four-club convergence.
+This extended research, which employs the ordered logit model, demonstrates that a one-unit change in labour productivity, inflation expectation, consumption growth, and spatial externalities considerably impacts the probability of provinces clustering into a different club.

-We have shown that empirical research on wage convergence in Indonesia is scant.
-The present article attempts to close the research gap by bringing new evidence of regional wage convergence and its influencing factors.
+We have shown that empirical research on wage convergence in Indonesia is scarce.
+The present article attempts to close the research gap by providing new evidence of regional wage convergence and its influencing factors.

 Methods and data